How companies trick you into overpaying

 7. Make it yourself

 Of course you can save money by making things yourself, you avoid paying the whole retail markup.
 But be careful you don’t get into the trap of buying a new carpentry table, saw, drill, and other woodworking tools to make your own furniture when you can get used furniture instead.
-Remember, you can borrow those woodworking tools from your neighbors 😉
+Remember, you can borrow those woodworking tools from your neighbours 😉

 If you gotta bring snacks to a party, you can either buy cookies from somewhere like insomnia cookies, or you have the option of baking cookies yourself.

-Now, even if you suck at baking cookies, I think your friends will appreciate you more for the effort and love you put into baking your own cookies, even if your cookies are sad, cold, hard, and overly sweet, compared to those store bought cookies that are so gooey, warm, mmmmm, like pieces of heaven 🤤
+Now, even if you suck at baking cookies, I think your friends will appreciate you more for the effort and love you put into baking your own cookies, even if your cookies are sad, cold, hard, and overly sweet, compared to those store-bought cookies that are so gooey, warm, mmmmm, like pieces of heaven 🤤

 People don’t love us for our things, they love us for our traits, and the most important thing you can do to impress someone is not from what you buy, but from what decisions you make, and the story you can tell afterwards—if you’re careful to think about this in advance, you can be cost-efficient and just signal your traits directly.

-Homemade cookies communicate “Hey, I care enough about our friendship that I’m willing to put all this time into bringing an effortful gift”, something that the store bought cookies can’t do at the same level.
+Homemade cookies communicate “Hey, I care enough about our friendship that I’m willing to put all this time into bringing an effortful gift”, something that the store-bought cookies can’t do at the same level.

 It’s 👏 not 👏 about 👏 the 👏 cookies!